 The strongest scores in our employee engagement survey were around good team relationships, working well together and setting high standards.

 We have further work to do on improving collaboration.
-As part of our consultation, streamline our ways of working and create a more co-ordinated approach.
+As part of our consultation, we restructured some functions to streamline our ways of working and create a more co-ordinated approach.